JoseCanova/JoseCanova/README.md

 since classes are the most immutable thing on java. in this schenario you can invade the privacy of the default attributes.

+### Shannon Rat.
+YenKShortestPath - with a pathvalidator... (that is just beggining invalid in a context).

 ### Important is the answer is correct.
 The engine don't that "this table" is a "special kind of table... need to check how to fix such "genericity", seems like a "inspection phase"...  which kind of table is you.?